pjpmarques/Castelos/README.md

 ## License

-This project is available as open source under the terms of the MIT License.
+This project is available as open source under the terms of the Apache 2.0 License.